enovz/APIs-based-on-directory-structure/README.md

                                 2. actions (array of allowed actions dogs resource)
                                 3. a controller (the controller defines implemetations of actions from the actions array)

-1.model is a plain mongoose model
+1. model is a plain mongoose model

-2.actions:
+2. actions:
           2.1. actions is an array of actions allowed on the resource 2.2. an action is defined as an object that describes an action:
                     {